scalatra/scalatra-website/guides/resources/less-css.md

 ----

 ## Full usage guide
-Because LESS is an external project, we won't attempt to reproduce it's documentation here.
+Because LESS is an external project, we won't attempt to reproduce its documentation here.
 Go to the [official documentation](http://lesscss.org/) and learn you some LESS!